 - Look for a scientific name and a range map.
 A real bird will have both.
 If all you can find is a common name floating in blog posts, fan wikis, or brand pages, treat that as a red flag.

 For moonlark specifically, step one is enough.
+A common online “variant” explanation is that “moonlark” is discussed as a potentially confusing name but is treated as not clearly established in standard bird taxonomy, so it is best to verify which species name and taxonomy source you are looking at For moonlark specifically, step one is enough..
 A real loon, on the other hand, is a genuine bird species, so it is not the same situation as the moonlark is a loon a bird.
 It does not appear in the IOC master list.
 You can stop there.

 Real species or fictional/mascot name?
 The moonlark verdict